intelsdi-x/snap/docs/TASKS.md

 #### Failure
 By default, snap will disable a task if there is 10 consecutive error from any plugins within the workflow.
-The configuration can be changed by specific the number of failures value in the task header.
+The configuration can be changing by specifying the number of failures value in the task header.

 For more on tasks, visit [`SNAPCTL.md`](SNAPCTL.md).